-Brian J. Rayhill, 60, has been a director of the Company since August 2006.
+Brian J. Rayhill, 61, has been a director of the Company since August 2006.
 Mr. Rayhill has been a practicing attorney in New York State since 1988, as the managing attorney of the Law Office of Brian Rayhill for the past five years.
 An experienced advocate, counselor and litigator, Mr. Rayhill brings legal knowledge and perspective to the Company's Board.

-William B. Roberts, 86, has been a director of the Company since its formation in March 1991.
+William B. Roberts, 87, has been a director of the Company since its formation in March 1991.
 From 1981 until his retirement at the end of 2020, he was the President of Monmouth Capital Corp., an investment firm that specialized in management buyouts.
 Having spent decades in the business of finance, Mr. Roberts brings to the Company's Board his perspective and judgment regarding means of financing its business.

-James E. Walker III, 61, has been a director of the Company since August 2022.
+James E. Walker III, 62, has been a director of the Company since August 2022.
 Mr. Walker is Managing Partner and Founder of Vinson Ventures, LLC ("Vinson Ventures"), a boutique investment firm focused on building and growing early-stage companies, and the Executive Chairman of IntellPro, a SaaS based investment management software product for the asset management industry.
 Prior to starting Vinson Ventures, from June 2020 to August 2021, Mr. Walker served as CEO and Partner at Palm Ventures, LLC, a private investment firm in Greenwich, CT.
 From November 2017 to present, Mr. Walker has been a member of the board of directors of Starwood Real Estate Trust, a private real estate investment firm, and has served as the lead independent director.
 From 2018 to present, Mr. Walker has also served as a senior partner at Jadian Capital, an alternative investment firm.
-From 2008 through 2017, Mr. Walker was a Managing Partner of Fir Tree Partners, a global alternative asset management firm.
-Prior to joining Fir Tree, Mr. Walker was a cofounder and Managing Partner of Black Diamond, a privately held alternative asset management firm.
+From 2008 through 2017, Mr. Walker was a Managing Partner of Fir Tree Partners ("Fir Tree"), a global alternative asset management firm.
+Prior to joining Fir Tree, Mr. Walker was a co-founder and Managing Partner of Black Diamond, a privately held alternative asset management firm.
 Mr. Walker began his career in investment banking at Kidder and Bear Stearns.
-Mr. Walker joined the board of Clarus Corporation, a global company focused on the outdoor and consumer enthusiast markets, in February 2022.
+In June 2023, Mr. Walker joined the board of Emeco, an Australian mining equipment rental business.
+Mr. Walker has served as a director of Clarus Corporation, a global company focused on the outdoor and consumer enthusiast markets, since February 2022.
 Mr. Walker also became a member of the advisory board for certain funds managed by Black Diamond in January 2022.
 Mr. Walker brings to the Board his extensive investment management experience.

-Gregory S. Washer, 62, has been a director of the Company since June 2007.
-He was the President and owner of Clean Fun Promotional Marketing, a promotional marketing company, from its founding in 1986 through its sale in September 2014.
+Gregory S. Washer, 63, has been a director of the Company since June 2007.
+He was the President and owner of Clean Fun Promotional Marketing ("Clean Fun"), a promotional marketing company, from its founding in 1986 through its sale in September 2014.
 He continued to act as a consultant to Clean Fun through August 2017, and is now retired.
-With his experience in promotions and marketing, Mr. Washer contributes to the Board significant organizational and operational management skills, combined with a wealth of experience in promotion and marketing of services.
+Mr. Washer contributes to the Board significant organizational and operational management skills, combined with a wealth of experience in promotion and marketing of services.

-Daniel S. Wood, 63, has been a director of the Company since July 2001.
-Mr. Wood was President of Carclo Technical Plastics, a manufacturer of custom injection moldings, from September 2000 until his retirement in April 2007.
+Daniel S. Wood, 65, has been a director of the Company since July 2001.
+Mr. Wood was President of Carclo Technical Plastics ("Carclo"), a manufacturer of custom injection moldings, from September 2000 until his retirement in April 2007.
 Previously, from 1988 to September 2000, he was the Chief Operating Officer and co-owner of Carrera Corporation, the predecessor to the business of Carclo.
 As President of Carclo, Mr. Wood was responsible for the overall operation of that company and for the quality and integrity of its financial statements.
 He brings to the Board the knowledge and perspective useful in evaluating the Company's financial statements, and broad organizational and management skills.